diksham1/Web_Scrapers/README.md

 # Web_Scrapers
-Some webscrapers writtwn by me for making my life easier
+Some webscrapers written by me for making my life easier